 This represents all of the money we plan to use in retirement.
 I’d like to point out a few tidbits before we start pretending to spend these dollars.

-If my money was being managed by an advisor with an AUM fee and more expensive funds like this couples’ portfolio with overall fees of 1.37%, we’d have annual fees of $13,700 per million invested.
+If my money were being managed by an advisor with an AUM fee and more expensive funds like this couples’ portfolio with overall fees of 1.37%, we’d have annual fees of $13,700 per million dollars invested.
 At a not unheard of 2% to 3% total fee structure, the portfolio would cost $20,000 to $30,000 per million invested.
 Fees matter.

 Third, this doesn’t represent all of our assets.
-Our first and second home, 529 Plans, donor advised funds (not technically ours anymore but controlled by us), properties and microbrewery investments are not listed above.
+Our first and second home, 529 Plans, donor-advised funds (not technically ours anymore but controlled by us), properties, and microbrewery investments are not listed above.
 Still, what you see exceeds 30x our anticipated retirement budget, so financially, we are ready to pull the trigger at any time.
-I’m not leaving my job tomorrow, but plan to do so in another year or two, so our portfolio will look a lot like this when the time comes
+I’m not leaving my job tomorrow but plan to do so in another year or two, so our portfolio will look a lot like this when the time comes.

 The First Moves We’ll Make When We Retire